The UK’s Digital industry is booming. It’s epicentre – an unassuming roundabout in East London.

 But how did this tech start-up metropolis come about?

-Award-winning Insider London’s walking tour offers an eye-opening educational insight into how Shoreditch spawned a tech monster to rival San Fran’s Silicon Valley.
+Award-winning Insider London’s Silicon Roundabout tour offers an eye-opening educational insight into how Shoreditch spawned a tech monster to rival San Fran’s Silicon Valley.

 Starting at Shoreditch Grind, a funky little coffee shop come recording studio, our professional and knowledgeable tour guide will take you on an entertaining two-hour loop via Shoreditch, Hoxton and Old Street through this innovative and vibrant part of London.